superduper-io/superduper/docs/hr/content/use_cases/vector_search/plain_vector_search.md

 ---
 sidebar_position: 1
 ---
-# Text

-# Vector-Search with SuperDuperDB
+# Building a Vanilla Text Vector-Search on MongoDB

 This guide shows how to use SuperDuperDB for vector search, a powerful technique to find similar documents.
 We'll cover the setup and demonstrate searching a dataset of documents.
 Vector search with SuperDuperDB is a useful tool in various situations: